angelicabalane/E-commerce-System/README.md

 Download Xampp and start Apache and MySQL.
 Click admin in MySQL Control Panel and create a database.
 Import the SQL file located in the database folderof the source code folder.
-Copy and paste the source code to the location where your love cal web server is accessing your local projects.
+Copy and paste the source code to the location where your local web server is accessing your local projects.

 Credentials to login: